Best Filipino Snacks – 30 Best Philippine Snacks

 HOW TO PARTNER YOUR FILIPINO SNACKS

-For me the best partner for this Philippine snacks is the beer especially for the salty snacks.
+For me the best partner for this Philippine snacks is beer especially for salty snacks.
 My two favorite beer are Red Horse and Pilsen San Miguel.
 I love drinking them with barbecue and salty snacks like calamares, lumpiang and mami.
-Prices of the beers are around $1 USD for a half liter bottle.
+Prices of the beers are around $1 USD for a half-liter bottle.

 BUKO, SMOOTHIES AND FRUIT JUICES